ecwyne/euler.js/README.md

 euler.js
 ========
-This is a work in progress...
+This is still a work in progress...

 Crowd sourced solutions to problems on http://ProjectEuler.net